DAFoam/DAFoam.github.io/pages/mydoc/mydoc_verifications_dasimplefoam.md

 folder: mydoc
 ---

+First, download the configuration files from [here](https://github.com/DAFoam/verifications), then go to the DASimpleFoam folder.

-First, we need to generate the mesh by running:
+Then, we need to generate the mesh by running:

 <pre>
 ./preProcessing.sh